minukHwang/minuk-hwang-boilerplate/README.md

 ```

 - The `src/` directory is managed by you and never overwritten by sync.
-- All config files can always be kept up-to-date with the boilerplate.
+- All config and tool files/directories can always be kept up-to-date with the boilerplate.

 ---